Heavy-Division/B78XH/README.md

 ## About

-B78XH is an open source and free modification of default Boeing 787-10 in Microsoft Flight Simulator.
+B78XH is a free and open source modification of the default Boeing 787-10 for Microsoft Flight Simulator.

 ## Installation